bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 # Creating a new bUnit Test Project

-Before you can write any tests, you need a place to put them - a test project. bUnit is not a unit test runner, so you need a general purpose test framework, like xUnit, NUnit, or MSTest, in addition to bUnit, to run your tests, and write your assertions.
+Before you can write any tests, you need a place to put them - a test project. bUnit is not a unit test runner, so you need a general-purpose test framework, like xUnit, NUnit, or MSTest, in addition to bUnit, to run your tests, and write your assertions.

 If you prefer xUnit, you can use the bUnit project template approached described in the [Create a test project with bUnit template](#create-a-test-project-with-bunit-template) section further down the page.
-If you want to use another general purpose testing framework, read the following section.
+If you want to use another general-purpose testing framework, read the following section.

 ## Create a Test Project Manually